-- Sweet Potatoes: This recipe needs orange sweet potatoes as opposed to white sweet potatoes (those exist).
-I tried making this recipe with white sweet potatoes and it didn't turn out well.
+- Sweet Potatoes: This recipe uses orange sweet potatoes as opposed to white sweet potatoes (those exist).
+I tried making this recipe with white sweet potatoes, and it didn't turn out well.

-- Sweetened Shredded Coconut: This is a typical baking item, that can be found at the grocery store.
+- Sweetened Shredded Coconut: This is found in the baking section of the grocery store.
 If you are outside the US, you might find it in an international grocery store.
-I've run into issues getting this ingredient in Abu Dhabi at the regular grocery stores.
+I've run into issues getting this ingredient in Abu Dhabi.

 - Butter: My favorite butter is Kerrygold, and I recommend you use salted butter.

 - Pecans or walnuts: Use chopped pecans or chopped walnuts interchangeably.

 - Brown sugar: I highly recommend using brown sugar instead of regular sugar, because it gives more depth to the dish.
 The brown sugar mixed with the butter makes a really nice flavor.